Aleeshakara/aleeshakara.github.io/README.md

 #### Developer

->As a developer, I want to
+>As a developer, I want to:
-*
-*
-*
+* Make it easy for users to navigate the website
+* Make a website that appeals to many different users
+* Showcase my skills as a developer

 #### First Time visitor

->As a first-time user, I want to learn about the site and find out more about the developer.
+>As a first-time user, I want to:
+* Learn about the site and find out more about the developer

 #### Prospective Employer

->As a prospective employer, I want to know how this developer would fit in with our company’s culture, based on their experience and social media activity.
+>As a prospective employer, I want to:
+* know how this developer would fit in with our company’s culture, based on their experience and social media activity

-As a potential employer, I want to see clear demonstrations that this developer has their relevant skills showcased clearly, starting with a visually aesthetic website.
+* See clear demonstrations that this developer has their relevant skills showcased clearly, starting with a visually aesthetic website

->As an employer, I want to visit a site that is easily navigated and clearly labelled
+* Visit a site that is easily navigated and clearly labelled

->As a potential employer, I want to click into the developer’s social media
+* Click into the developer’s social media

 #### Potential Client

-As a potential client, I want easily contact this developer.
+>As a potential client, I want to:
+* Easily contact this developer

 #### Repeat user

->As a repeat user, I want to clearly see any new updates and new projects, which have uploaded.
+>As a repeat user, I want to:
+Clearly see any new updates and new projects, which have uploaded.

 ### User Goals

-The de
+* The developer wants to bring awareness to their brand and be open to potential project collaborations or job opportunities
+* Employers and recruiters want to learn more about a potential employee
+* Designers/ developers want to collaborate on projects
+* Startups want to work with the developer, who can help establish their brand/ business via a website or an app

 ### Wireframes